Visillect/mls-dataset/README.md

 [Compact Single-Shot Hyperspectral Imaging Using a Prism.
 SH Baek, I Kim, D Gutierrez, MH Kim ACM Transactions on Graphics, 2017](https://www.researchgate.net/profile/Min_Kim48/publication/321232127_Compact_single-shot_hyperspectral_imaging_using_a_prism/links/5c1815574585157ac1ca090a/Compact-single-shot-hyperspectral-imaging-using-a-prism.pdf).

-Also, the Canon 5D Mark II spectral data could be applied, which is available in a txt format [here](https://github.com/ampas/rawtoaces/blob/master/data/camera/canon_eos_5d_mark_ii_380_780_5.json).
+Also, the Canon 5D Mark II color matching functions could be applied, which are provided in a txt-file [here](https://github.com/ampas/rawtoaces/blob/master/data/camera/canon_eos_5d_mark_ii_380_780_5.json). in the range from 380 nm to 750 nm with sampling every 5 nm.

 ## Spectra